Risk Factors Dashboard

 Revenue Recognition

-The Company accounts for its revenue according to ASC 606, “Revenue from Contracts with Customers”, pursuant to which, revenue is recognized when the control of the promised goods or services is transferred to the customers, and the performance obligations under the contract have been satisfied, in an amount that reflects the consideration expected to be entitled to in exchange for those goods or services.
+We account for our revenue according to ASC 606, “Revenue from Contracts with Customers”, pursuant to which, revenue is recognized when the control of the promised goods or services is transferred to the customers, and the performance obligations under the contract have been satisfied, in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

 Contracts with Customers

 Revenue from sales of products and services is derived from contracts with customers.
 The products and services covered by contracts primarily consist of hot spot routers.
 Contracts with each customer generally state the terms of the sale, including the description, quantity and price of each product or service.
 Payment terms are stated in the contract, primarily in the form of a purchase order.
 Since the customer typically agrees to a stated rate and price in the purchase order that does not vary over the life of the contract, the majority of our contracts do not contain variable consideration.
 We establish a provision for estimated warranty and returns.
+Using historical averages, provisions for the years ended June 30, 2025 and 2024, were not material.
 Using historical averages, that provisions for the years ended June 30, 2024, and 2023, were not material.
-Using historical averages, that provision for the year ended June 30, 2022, was not material.

 Disaggregation of Revenue